Fast track process non-EU nationals

 - IND recognised sponsors can submit an application for a residence and work permit before the non-EU highly skilled migrant, researcher or professional artist arrives in the Netherlands, enabling the employee to commence work almost immediately after arrival.

-- Non-EU employees do not need to register at the offices of the municipality and the IND desk separately; the municipal registration for a BSN and IND services are both offered at Holland Expat Center South (in Eindhoven) in just one appointment.
+- Non-EU employees do not need to register at the offices of the municipality and the IND desk separately.
+The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in the Maastricht Region in one day and at one location – providing a one-stop-shop.
+This is offered at Expat Centre Maastricht Region in just one appointment.

 - Instead of taking up to 90 days, a decision regarding residence and work permits can be heard within two weeks.